How to expatriate to Malta and start a business there

 Moreover, Malta has no capital gains tax or inheritance tax.
 This makes it a very attractive destination for expatriates who want to start their own business.

 If you are considering moving to Malta, don't worry about your health.
 In fact, the Maltese health system is among the best in the world and among the cheapest.

-So, to benefit from social security, contribute voluntarily as a self-employed person or as an entrepreneur.
+So, to benefit from social security, contribute voluntarily as a self-employed person or as a contractor.

 The safety of expatriates living in Malta is guaranteed.
 Indeed, the island of Malta has a zero tolerance approach to crime and the violence.

 In addition, the Maltese government maintains close relations with the European Union and the United States.
-This means that it has access to all the latest law enforcement technologies.
+This means that it has access to all the latest law enforcement technology.

 What are the formalities for expatriating to Malta?